ashok-m11/rewards-points/README.md

 - Display aggregated reward points by month and year.
 - Filter transactions based on price and date range (e.g., last 3 months).

+### `Rewards calculation conditions`
+- calculating only for last three months records
+- if price is string not calculating
+- if price is < 50 no reards calculation
+- records by default showing Ascending order

 ### Files and their content
 src/services/fetchData.js  which contains fetch json data from public/data.json